Stagecoach in Lincolnshire: Seasiders

+ThreeFifty

-The Humber FastCat is a half-hourly cross-river bus service over the River Humber that connects Scunthorpe and Kingston upon Hull via the Humber Bridge.
-Numbered the 350, the service was first operated by Lincolnshire RoadCar as a National Bus Company subsidiary in 1981 following the opening of the Humber Bridge.
+The ThreeFifty is a half-hourly cross-river bus service over the River Humber that connects Scunthorpe and Kingston upon Hull via the Humber Bridge and Barton-upon-Humber.
+The service was first operated as 'Humberlink' service 350 by both Lincolnshire RoadCar and East Yorkshire as National Bus Company subsidiaries, commencing operations on 24 June 1981 following the opening of the Humber Bridge and replacing the pre-existing Humber Ferry.
+The service was also operated by local independents Applebys of Conisholme and Hornsbys of Scunthorpe on Sundays.

-The 350 was relaunched as the 'Humber FastCat' by Stagecoach in Lincolnshire in 2009, receiving an investment of six branded single deckers, each of which carried a name on a special orange livery.
+The ThreeFifty was relaunched as the 'Humber FastCat' by Stagecoach in Lincolnshire in 2009, receiving an investment of six branded single-deckers, each of which carried a name on a special orange livery.
 The service was also launched as a joint operation with East Yorkshire, who operate a single bus independent of the Stagecoach fleet.
-The FastCat livery would later be refreshed in 2014, in conjunction with the introduction of the sister 'Humber Flyer' service at Stagecoach Grimsby-Cleethorpes.
+The FastCat brand was later refreshed in 2014, in conjunction with the introduction of the sister 'Humber Flyer' service at Stagecoach Grimsby-Cleethorpes.
 Stagecoach later invested in a £1 million fleet of six new Alexander Dennis Enviro200 MMCs for the service in 2017, featuring USB charging and leather seating.